 Control Post Excerpt Content

 You don’t want your whole content of an article or blog post to take up your front page, it makes more sense to have a short excerpt of the content featured alongside an image.
 Excerpts are also useful for when a content editors want to include a preview of their content on other pages of the site or in the search.[Tweet “Control Post Excerpt Content – Customizing WordPress for your needs”]

 Easy Custom Auto Excerpt plugin allows users to set preordained rules and guidelines for excerpts: how long they can be, which punctuation or word they should end at, what the Read More link should say, etc.

 Create Tweetable Quotes

 The most important part of your site is your content, not the design, it’s how you communicating through content to your site visitors.
-You need to get your content on to social medias, you can do that with having social media buttons on you front page or what I like is to urge readers to share your cotnent by adding tweetable quotes within the posts.
+You need to get your content on to social media, you can do that with having social media buttons on your front page or what I like is to urge readers to share your content by adding tweetable quotes within the posts.
 A great plugin that I use is Better Click to Tweet.

 Enable Related Post

 Related post promotions are always a great way of keeping website visitors engaged, but it can take time to find the right ones, manually hyperlink to those posts, or custom-code pages to include excerpts of them.
 You can either build it in as part of the theme or you can get a plugin I recommend Jetpack by WordPress.